Car Accidents in Chicago, IL

 - $20,000 in property damage

-As a driver, you are required to not only have the aforementioned coverage but to carry your insurance card with you at all times while operating the vehicle.
+As a driver, you are required to have the aforementioned coverage and carry your insurance card with you at all times while operating the vehicle.

-If you were in an accident in Chicago and the other driver does not have insurance, confusion can arise.
+If you were in a car accident in Chicago and the other driver does not have insurance, confusion can arise.
 What are the next steps?

-If you only have liability insurance on your car, it’s a whole new ballgame.
-You’ll likely have to pay out of pocket for almost all of the expenses unless you added uninsured motorist property damage.
+If you only have liability insurance on your car, new issues arise.
+You will likely have to pay out of pocket for almost all of the expenses unless you added uninsured motorist property damage.
 The add-on gives drivers damage protection to the driver if hit by an uninsured motorist.
 But, you have to be able to identify the driver, and it cannot be a hit-and-run, otherwise, you will be responsible for fixing the damage to your car.

-It’s important to note that uninsured or underinsured motorist coverage can likely save you from paying thousands in out of pocket expenses if hit by an uninsured motorist.
-The add-on will increase your insurance costs by a small amount, but that amount is a small price to pay when faced with an accident involving an uninsured driver.
+It’s important to note that uninsured or underinsured motorist coverage can likely save you from paying thousands in out-of-pocket expenses if hit by an uninsured motorist.
+The add-on will increase your insurance costs by a small amount, but that amount is a small price to pay when faced with a wreck involving an uninsured driver.

 In the City of Chicago, the universal speed limit for urban streets, not including expressway streets, is 30 miles per hour.
 If there are no visible speed limit signs, you can assume the speed limit is 30 MPH.
 This is a universal law throughout the State of Illinois.
 However, there are exceptions.
 In the case of streets that are more similar to highways, the speed limit will be higher, and when in school or construction zones, the speed limit will be lower.
 There also may be instances of lower speed limits when bike lanes are present.
-Even if a driver is not from Chicago, the NHTSA says that most urban areas follow the same speed limits which should provide guidance even if a sign is not in place.
+The NHTSA says that most urban areas follow the same speed limits, providing guidance even if a sign is not in place.

 A seat belt must be worn by all passengers regardless of seating, age, height, or weight.
 Seat belts can save lives, and not only is it illegal to not wear one but by wearing a seatbelt, you are ensuring your safety.

-The legal team at TorHoerman Law are both experienced and skilled in handling car accident lawsuits.
-Highly regarded as top lawyers in their field, five of our lawyers were regarded as 2019 Super Lawyers, including Eric Terry, Jacob Plattenberger, Kenneth Brennan, Tor Hoerman, and Chad Finley.
-Tor Hoerman was honored further by being named a “Top 100 Lawyer” in the State of Illinois, an incredibly prestigious award that demonstrates his capability and expertise in the legal field.
+The legal team at TorHoerman Law is both experienced and skilled in handling car accident lawsuits in Chicago, IL.
+Highly regarded as top lawyers in their field, a number of our lawyers hold titles as the Top Attorneys in IL, including being named a “Top 100 Lawyer” in the State of Illinois, an incredibly prestigious award that demonstrates his capability and expertise in the legal field.